-hand written code, programs from the CompCert test suite, programs from the MiBench [17] embedded software benchmark suite, and modules from the simplified development version of the CertiKOS operating system kernel which is currently being verified.
+To validate the practicality of our framework for stack-bound verification, we have performed an experimental evaluation with more than 3000 lines of C code from different sources.
+The C programs used to evaluate the quantitative Hoare logic and the automatic stack analyzer include hand written code, programs from the CompCert test suite7, programs from the MiBench [17] embedded software benchmarks, and modules from the simplified development version of the CertiKOS operating system kernel which is currently being verified.

 Tables 1 and 2 show a representative compilation of the experiments.
-Table 1 contains bounds that were automatically derived with the stack analyzer.
-Table 2 contains 8 bounds that were interactively derived using the quantitative logic with occasional support of the automation.
+Table 2 consists of bounds that where automatically derived with the stack analyzer.
+Table 1 contains 8 bounds that where interactively derived using the quantitative logic with occasional support of the automation.
 The size of the analyzed example files varies from 8 lines of code (fib.c) to 819 lines of code (proc.c).
-In general, the automatic stack-bound analysis runs very efficiently and needs less than a second for every example file on (one core of) a Linux workstation with 32G of RAM and a x86 processor with 16 cores at 3 10Ghz
+In general, the automatic stack-bound analysis runs very efficiently and needs less than a second for every example file on a Linux workstation with 32G of RAM and processor with 16 cores at 3.10Ghz.

-In Table 1, the first column shows the file name of the examples together with the number of lines, the second column contains the name of selected functions from that file, and the third column contains the verified bound.
-The interactively-derived bounds in Table 2 are presented as symbolic expressions parametric in the functions'
+In Table 2, the first column shows the file name of the examples together with the number of lines, the second column contains the name of selected functions from that file, and the third column contains the verified bound.
+The interactively-derived bounds in Table 1 are presented as symbolic expressions parametric in the functions' arguments.
+These symbolic expressions are slight simplifications of the real pre- and postconditions of the functions that we proved in Coq.
+The actual Hoare triples proved in Coq carry a logical meaning which does, for instance, require that the qsort function be called